 3. Increase your revenue

 Qualify to be promoted and have a salary increase.
-If you earn commission or bonus for productivity, adopt strategies to increase your results.
+If you earn a commission or bonus for productivity, adopt strategies to increase your results.
 The company will value your effort and facilitate your promotion.

-Also work in your spare time selling products or services to those who need them.
+Also, work in your spare time selling products or services to those who need them.
 For example, if you are good at something, explore those skills and earn extra money from them.

 4. Accumulate money

 When you reach a level where revenues far exceed expenses, it is time to add the surplus.
 Just because there is more money left does not mean that you should spend it.
 Ideally, you should maintain your standard of living and accumulate leftovers.
 Savings to start is fine.